top of page

 What should I bring?
 Is anything provided?

 We are providing you with a seat and an experience.
 Water, food, clothing are all on you to plan.
-It's strongly suggested you go "light" on consuming food and beverages.
+It's strongly suggested you go "light" on consuming food and beverages throughout the day.
 You don't want to be in a position to have to use the bathroom often, or be generating a lot of trash from consuming a variety of foods.
-The trip is an expedition and we encourage you to treat it more like a "mission" rather than a leisure activity.
+You can bring a small lunch container/soft sided cooler.

 2